GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 ```bash
 sed -n '2,6p' example.bed
 ```
-Also, we can create specific pattern, like multiple of a number using `~`.
+Also, we can create specific pattern, like multiples of a number using `~`.
 Let's print every tenth line of Mus_musculus.GRCm38.75_chr1.bed starting from 10, 20, 30.. to end of the file

 ```bash
 sed -n '10~10p' Mus_musculus.GRCm38.75_chr1.bed